 - The Drama Fellow will not undertake other paid employment during academic semesters.

-- The Fellowship may be renewed for a second year.
+- The Fellowship is eight months, from mid-August to mid-April, and may be renewed for a second year.

 - The Fellowship will not be used to replace sabbaticants or faculty absent through illness or other leaves.

 - The delivery of the Drama program shall not be dependent on the Crake Drama Fellow.
 The Fellowship is to provide enhancement to a program which is delivered by faculty employed by Mount Allison University.